JonKing93/Paleo-DA-Hackathon--October-2022/source/introduction/docs.rst

 Reference Guide
 ---------------
-DASH also includes an HTML reference guide with the documentation for every class and command in the toolbox.
-This reference guide is essentially an offline website - the reference guide will open in the Matlab internet browser, but does not require an internet connection to use.
-In general the reference guide is more comprehensive than the console help text and includes additional information such as usage examples, experiment demos, and tutorials.
+The DASH documentation also includes an HTML reference guide for every class and command in the toolbox.
+This reference guide is essentially an offline website - the reference guide will open in an internet browser, but does not require an internet connection to use.
+The reference guide is more comprehensive than the console help text, and it includes additional information such as usage examples, experiment demos, and tutorials.

 There are several ways to access the reference guide.
 The first is using the ``dash.doc`` command.
 Entering::